 LMS data semantics

 lms_flag equal to 1 indicates that least mean squares prediction is used for DCT coefficients.

-lms_split_flag indicates that the DCT domain frequency and channel prediction is seperately controlled for the first half of the spectrum and the second half of the spectrum.
+groupwise_cc_lms_flag equal to 1 indicates that the group-wise inter-channel least mean squares prediction is used for DCT coefficients.
+The entire DCT coefficients is split into multiple groups containing an uniform number of DCT coefficients, and the prediction and update process are performed on a group basis.
+The prediction coefficients are shared within each DCT coefficient-group.lms_split_flag indicates that the DCT domain frequency and channel prediction is seperately controlled for the first half of the spectrum and the second half of the spectrum.
 When the spectrum is split (lms_split_flag equals to 1), two additional control bits are sent for each half of the spectrum.
 When lms_split_flag is equal to 0 then the prediction runs across the entire spectrum.

 enable_ar_lms[ 0 ] and enable_ar_lms[ 1 ] (when present) enable the backward adaptive LMS predictor to run along frequency for the relevant part of the signal.
 If lms_split_flag is equal to 0, the value enable_ar_lms[ 0 ] applies to the entire signal; otherwise, there will be two values enable_ar_lms[ 0 ] and enable_ar_lms[ 1 ], which each apply to half of the signal.